 School Age Kids: The Exploratorium was my absolute favorite museum when I was a kid.
 The recently expanded museum, now located on the Embarcadero, is still my go-to choice for kid (okay, and parent) hands-on fun.

 Teens & Tweens: Send your teens to the slammer with a visit to Alcatraz.
-Although the tour is family-friendly for all ages, young kids will quickly tire of the audio tour.
-But, the award winning audio tour is riveting for even those hard-to-please teens.
+Although the tour is family-friendly for all ages, young kids may quickly tire of the audio tour.
+But, the award-winning audio tour is riveting for even those hard-to-please teens.

 Get more kid-friendly tips and information about San Francisco with kids on Ciao Bambino.

 In complete honesty, driving in San Francisco is a bit challenging for many newbies.
 Parking can be a frustrating (and expensive) addition to your trip.
 I recommend families park their car at their hotels and utilize the exceptional public transportation system that can take you within one city block of just about any spot in the city.
 Download the Muni+ app for helpful tips regarding public transit in San Francisco.

 Monterey & Carmel

 As you head south from San Francisco, be sure to veer west in time to stop for a night in the Monterey/Carmel area.
 For a quick trip such as this, you absolutely must stop and explore the Monterey Bay Aquarium.
 Known as one of the nation’s best aquariums, over 54 million visitors have walked their halls, and for good reason.
 In addition to fish, the Aquarium boasts a diverse variety of amphibians, birds, invertebrates (like the super cool jellyfish!), adorable marine mammals, reptiles, and more.
 Plan to spend at least a few hours in the aquarium or walking the shops outside on Cannery Row.